Packing for the family holiday? Don’t forget to include a travel first-aid kit.

-Taking a family trip over the holidays?
-Bringing the entire medicine cabinet – tempting as it may be – just isn’t feasible.
-Young Parents got in touch with Dr Thoon Koh Cheng from the Infectious Diseases Service at KK Women’s and Children’s Hospital, and Dr Natalie Epton from the International Paediatric Clinic, to round up some pre-journey tips as well as the essentials for your travel first-aid kit.
+Tempting as it may be, bringing the entire medicine cabinet just isn’t feasible.
+Young Parents got in touch with Dr Thoon Koh Cheng from the Infectious Diseases Service at KK Women’s and Children’s Hospital, and paediatrician Dr Natalie Epton from SBCC Baby & Child Clinic (Novena), to round up some pre-journey tips as well as the holiday essentials.

-QUICK-FIX ANTIDOTES Pack regular medications that Junior may need (inhalers for asthma or antihistamines for allergies, for example).
-Also toss in some paracetamol or ibuprofen (for fever or pain), promethazine (for itching and running nose), magnesium carbonate (for abdominal pain), lactulose (for constipation), oral ulcer gels and medication for travel sickness if your child is susceptible.
+Include a thermometer, some paracetamol or ibuprofen (for fever or pain), promethazine (for itching and running nose), magnesium carbonate (for abdominal pain), lactulose (for constipation), oral ulcer gels and medication for travel sickness if your child is susceptible.
 And if Junior needs inhalers f2or asthma or antihistamines for allergies, for example, be sure to toss them in.